KaihuiLau/stanford-tensorflow-tutorials/README.md

 It will be updated as the class progresses. <br>
 Detailed syllabus and lecture notes can be found here http://cs20si.stanford.edu

+# Jupyter Notebooks
+We are adding Jupyter notebooks for examples and assignments, with names "jupyter\_blah_blah.ipynb".
+You can now open up the notebook and execute and debug your TensorFlow code line by line! <br>
+We also added the inline TensorBoard visualization code.
+See [show_tf_graph.py](https://github.com/jiagengliu/stanford-tensorflow-tutorials/blob/master/examples/show_tf_graph.py) for instructions.

 # Note (as of July 11, 2017)
 I've updated the code to TensorFlow 1.2 and Python3, except the code for chatbot.
 I will update the code for chatbot soon.

 ## Models include: <br>
 ### In the folder "examples": <br>